raw-bacon/vi-xournalpp/README.md

 - They should be easy to remember mnemonically,
 - They should be accessible by the left hand on a QWERTY/QWERTZ/AZERTY keyboard.

-The second philosophy is broken for certain colors (e.g. `o`range).

 # Thickness
 In any mode, thickness can be adjusted with numbers: